KaufmanDeveloper/labyrinth-game/Story/Path 1/Path 1.md

 Grant: Oh yah?

 Jem: My mother and father met in the army.
-They said "Astra for Eternity" in their vows alright, we're tied to this stuff.
+They said "Astra for Eternity" in their vows. we're tied to this stuff.

 Grant: This is a slow elevator.